Christian Roland-Wallace: Arizona

 During Roland-Wallace's freshman season in 2019 he played in all 12 games, where he tallied 37 tackles, four pass deflections, and an interception.
 In the 2020 season, Roland-Wallace finished the season with 26 tackles and three pass deflections.
 During the 2021 season, Roland-Wallace would breakout, notching 48 tackles with three being for a loss, a sack and a half, two pass deflections, and an interception.
 During the 2022 season, Roland-Wallace started all 12 games for Arizona where he notched 58 tackles, six pass deflections, and two forced fumbles.
 After the conclusion of the 2022 season, Roland-Wallace decided to enter his name into the NCAA transfer portal.
 During his time at Arizona, Roland-Wallace played in 41 games with 37 starts where he totaled 169 tackles, 18 pass deflections, two interceptions, and two forced fumbles.

 USC

 Roland-Wallace decided to transfer to play for the USC Trojans.
 Roland-Wallace finished his one season at USC, recording 37 tackles, nine pass deflections, and two interceptions.
 After the conclusion of the 2023 season, Roland-Wallace declared for the 2024 NFL draft, and was invited to participate in the 2024 East-West Shrine Bowl.

 Professional career

 Roland-Wallace was signed by the Kansas City Chiefs as an undrafted free agent after the 2024 NFL draft.
-Roland-Wallace, a UDFA, was among the 53 players included on the Chiefs initial Week 1 roster.
+Roland-Wallace, a UDFA, was among the 53 players included on the Chiefs' initial Week 1 roster.

+Roland-Wallace began the 2025 season as one of Kansas City's reserve defensive backs, recording one interception, three pass deflections, and 34 combined tackles across 11 appearances (two starts).
+On December 6, 2025, Rolland-Wallace was placed on injured reserve due to a back injury.